 Lifting useful signals of user behavior out from your growing list of Recordings gets a lot easier when you filter.
 So what do you filter by?

-I asked Renato, Product Manager for Activation at Hotjar (the team that owns our onboarding experience), about what triggers him to visit Hotjar Recordings to find relevant insights about how our users are onboarding.
+I asked Renato, Product Manager for Activation at Hotjar (the team that owns our onboarding experience), about what prompts him to visit Hotjar Recordings to find relevant insights about how our users are onboarding.
 Further on we’ll look at how you can do the same for your own product discovery.

 💸 Million-dollar question: what are you looking for in Recordings?